gobbolab/goblin-speaks/docs/index.md

 ## Components

-You can learn more about the available components which can be used to build a Goblin Speaks machine [here](components.md).
+You can learn more about the available components which can be used to build a Goblin Speaks machine [here](components/overview.md).

 ## Software

-The Goblin Speaks fortune teller system is designed to run on Raspberry Pi.
+The framework software is designed to run on Raspberry Pi.
 Learn more [here](software.md).

 See the code on the github repository: https://github.com/gobbolab/goblin-speaks

 ## Contributing

-If you make your own improved version of one of our components, have a new feature to add to the software, or have something unique for your machine that you want to be part of the project just open a PR with all the details.
+If you design your own component, have a new feature for the software, or anything else you think should be part of the project, just open a PR with all the details.
 Code and 3D model files should be shared with a permissible license that allows others to use and iterate the designs.